 10,000 transitioned transsexuals, 3,500 of whom had had SRS - of which 80% of

 were MTF, implying 2,800 post-operative transwomen.
-In the United
+Since

 Kingdom, the National Health Service (NHS) performed 137 SRS operations (all MTF) in 2009